Winter Tires – Are They Really That Big Of A Deal?Nov 2nd, 2015

 In sedans at speeds of 10 miles per hour, winter tires can make an 8-foot difference in stopping distances.
 That’s about half a car length, or the difference between your front bumper being nicely behind the car ahead or buried into its trunk.
 At 30 mph, the distance grows exponentially, to 63 feet (4 car lengths.)
 For SUV’s with all-wheel drive the results were pretty much the same: 7 feet to stop from 10 mph and 56 (that’s 3 1/2car lengths) from 30 mph.

 The above are just a few of the reasons why getting winter tires is a must.
-Below is link to the Automobiles Protection Associations top rated winter tires if you’re not sure what kind to get.
+If you’re not sure what kind to get, click here for the Automobiles Protection Associations top rated winter tires

 Remember though, winter tires are not the only thing keeping you safe on the road.
 Remember to always drive according to weather conditions, give appropriate space and be alert.
 Stay safe this winter!